 - Avoiding the problem is not particularly difficult.

-- Eliminating the problem is usually straightforward.
+- Eliminating a site breach is usually straightforward.